cq2w4w6sgh-ai/pattern_dataset_anonymous/README.md

 # Annotated Monophonic Pattern Dataset (Anonymous Release)

 ## Overview
-This repository contains an anonymized dataset of annotated monophonic recurring musical patterns, released for peer review purposes.
+This repository contains an anonymized dataset of annotated monophonic recurring musical motifs (or patterns), released for peer review purposes.

 The dataset consists of **40 musical pieces** drawn from **public-domain scores**.
-Each piece contains a varying number of annotated pattern occurrences.
+Each piece contains a varying number of motifs, totalling 3,659 annotated occurrences from 131 distinct designated reference patterns.
 The annotations capture recurring melodic patterns and their transformations, with fine-grained labels designed to support music analysis and computational modeling.

 This release is intended solely to support anonymous peer review.
 The repository will be expanded and fully documented upon acceptance.